BrotherSam66/testgoreleaser/docs/references/grok.md

 ## Grok Pattern

-Grok patterns in PPL can be divided into two categories:
+Grok pattern in PPL can be divided into two types:

-- Built-in pattern: built-in pattern, available to all pipeline scripts
+- Built-in mode: Built-in pattern, which can be used by all pipeline scripts
-- Local mode: The mode added by the add_pattern() function in the ppl script is a local mode, which is only valid for the current pipeline script
+- Local mode: The new mode in the ppl script through add_pattern () function is a local mode, which is only valid for the current pipeline script

-The following takes Nginx access-log as an example to illustrate how to write the corresponding grok.
-The original nginx access log is as follows:
+Take Nginx access-log as an example, the following explains how to write the corresponding grok, the original nginx access log is as follows:

 ```log
 127.0.0.1 - - [26/May/2022:20:53:52 +0800] "GET /server_status HTTP/1.1" 404 134 "-" "Go-http-client/1.1"
 ```

-Suppose we need to get client_ip, time (request), http_method, http_url, http_version, status_code from the access log, then the grok pattern can be written as:
+Assuming we need to get client_ip, time (request), http_method, http_url, http_version and status_code from the access log, the grok pattern can be written as:

 ```python
 # access log